At École Mother Teresa School we expect students to dress reasonably for the various activities and seasons.

 DISCIPLINE POLICY PROCESS – OFFENCES

 Minor Offences will be handled “ON THE SPOT” by the staff member.
-Students will know what poor judgement on their part was and will be helped to formulate more acceptable alternatives for the future.
+Students will know what poor judgment on their part was and will be helped to formulate more acceptable alternatives for the future.

 DISCIPLINE POLICY PROCESS – CONSEQUENCES